Official Chinese Checkers Rules

 To win the game of Chinese Checkers you need to be the first to move all your pegs across the board to occupy the star point directly opposite your starting point.
 The first player to get all their pegs across the board wins the game, Chinese Checkers.

-Please keep in mind that the official Chinese Checkers rules and instructions could be different depending on the game version you have.
-The rules below are some of the exact directions that came in the original packaging and will teach you how to play Chinese Checkers.
-Download these original PDF game rules or print them for later use.
+Please keep in mind that the official Chinese Checkers PDF rules listed below could be different depending on the version you have.
+They should be an exact copy of what came in your original packaging.
+Download them to view now or print them for later use.

 Harsh says: